Facial Paralysis

 Facial Nerve

-The facial nerve is the seventh cranial nerve (CN VII) which means the nerve starts in the brain.
-From the brain it travels along with the hearing nerve through an opening in the skull then passes through the ear beneath the eardrum and through the mastoid bone behind the ear.
+The facial nerve is the seventh cranial nerve (CN VII), which means the nerve starts in the brain.
+From the brain, it travels along with the hearing nerve through an opening in the skull, then passes through the ear beneath the eardrum and through the mastoid bone behind the ear.
 The nerve leaves the skull through an opening behind and below the ear and passes through the parotid gland (saliva gland) on the side of the face.
 This nerve branches into multiple divisions that connect with the muscles that move the face beneath the skin.
 There are over 40 muscles in the face that work together to create the many varied facial expressions that humans are capable of expressing.
-For the face to move normally there has to be an intact connection between the brain, nerve, and muscle much like a table lamp will only work if plugged into a working outlet with intact power cord and functional light bulb.
+For the face to move normally, there has to be an intact connection between the brain, nerve, and muscle, much like a table lamp will only work if plugged into a working outlet with an intact power cord and functional light bulb.
 A disruption anywhere along this connection may lead to facial paralysis.

 In addition to carrying the signal for the facial muscles to move, the facial nerve also carries the signal to the lacrimal gland near the eye to produce tears.
 The nerve also connects the taste buds from the front portion of the tongue to the brain and some of the sense of feeling around the ear.